esanchezc/finfare/README.md

 # Google Finance Test Suite

 This repository contains an automated test suite for the Google Finance page using Selenium WebDriver with Python.
-The suite is designed to verify compare displayed stock symbols with a predefined list.
+The suite is designed to compare displayed stock symbols with a predefined list.

 ## Project Structure